 We accepted the offer on our slate and granite Cornish cottage in early October.
 We completed, or sold, and moved out of Trimbles in the Tamar Valley four days before Christmas.
 We exchanged contracts, or became legally bound, only one week beforehand.
 So, we were in a tizzy before exchanging, not knowing whether we would do so before Christmas after which business in the United Kingdom would shut down for two weeks, leaving us unable to secure a rental property.

 Our solicitors had received requests for two planning documents three times from the buyer's solicitors.
 Not fulfiling the first request delayed the exchange six weeks later.
-Why were our solicitors thinking?
+What were our solicitors thinking?
 The documents dated back more than 20 years and, therefore, our solicitors considered them non-legally binding.
 In response to document requests, they kept faxing back this response.

 Because of their age, the documents were not available online.
 Because of the recent consolidation of North Cornwall and Caradon councils, we had not a clue as to where they would have been stored for safekeeping.
 Our estate agent spent an hour on the telephone before he found the documents' location.
 The archivist was kind enough to pull them for us the same day she received an e-mail requesting them.
-Huw and I drove 30 miles to Bodmin, where they were waiting for us at the front desk
+Huw and I drove 30 miles to Bodmin, where they were waiting for us at the front desk.

 So, on the day we left our home of 15 years, we signed a six-month lease for a three-bedroom bungalow three miles away and a few minutes' walk from Harrowbarrow School, where Caladon is in Year 4.